HemaDeviU/HemZen/README.md

 - 👋 Hi, I’m @HemZen
-- 👀 I’m interested in Smart Contract development (Solidiy) and Blockchain protocols in general.
+- 🌱 I’m interested in Smart Contract development (Solidiy) and handling Operations in Blockchain protocols.
-- 🌱 I’m currently learning Zksync.
-- 💞️ I’m looking to collaborate on Dapps
 - 📫 How to reach me: uhemadevi1927@gmail.com or Twitter : @HemaDev13699592
-- ✨ I enjoy backpacking and cooking Indian delicacies
+- ✨ I enjoy backpacking and cooking Indian delicacies.
+DM and we can have endless chats on protocols.